 “As part of our high impact practice courses we do a pre and post assessment of the students,” says Dabirian.
 “Students who’ve used products such as Creative Cloud in our high-impact practice courses say they feel more confident and competitive in finding a job.
 They also say that these products have enriched their educational experience.
 Given that we want to help them to enhance their learning process at school and then find a job and successfully contribute to society once they graduate, we’re seeing good effects from this particular digital tool in the whole process.”

 Improving experiences for staff and new hires

-Not only is Adobe Sign easy for both administrators and signers to use, but it dramatically reduces the time and labor involved in paperwork and related follow up.
-For example, new hires generally had to fill out more than 10 pages of onboarding paperwork.
-Onboarding staff would print out the pre-filled forms, and then store them in a locked drawer until the new hire could come to campus and sign the documents in-person.
+Not only is Adobe Sign easy for both administrators and signers to use, but it dramatically reduces the time and labour involved in paperwork and related follow up.
+For example, new hires generally had to fill in more than 10 pages of onboarding paperwork.
+Onboarding staff would print out the pre-filled forms and then store them in a locked drawer until the new hire could come to campus and sign the documents in-person.
 Upon signing, onboarding staff would then scan and print copies to give to the employee and to save in the employee’s records.

 With Adobe Sign, employees and non-employees can fill in and sign forms in one simple digital workflow from anywhere.
 Adobe Sign automatically notifies staff when a document is submitted, resulting in much faster processing times.
 New hire onboarding documents are generally returned six times faster using Adobe Sign.
 Staff gain greater productivity, while providing a better experience for new hires.

 “Adobe is a great partner for us, working hand in hand to help us to remove barriers and deliver tools that help our students and staff succeed,” says Dabirian.